livingearth-system/livingearth-system.github.io/tools/analyze-the-data.md

 first-heading="Accessing data cubes through Jupyter Hub" first-content-top="Here, you can currently access the data cubes of satellite sensor data and derived products from Wales and Austraila​, where the Living Earth system is implemented.  "

 first-content-bottom="​Select the country from the drop down menu and then sign in, where you can upload and run Living Earth notebooks from either country.
-There is also a vast resource of notebooks available for data processing and analysis.
+You will need to create (for Australia) or request (for Wales; email livingwales@aber.ac.uk) an account prior to signing in.
+When you are in, explore also the notebooks available for data processing and analysis and use these to build or modifiy your own notebooks.   "

-second-heading="what is jupyterhub?"
+second-heading="More on JupyterHub"
 second-content-top="JupyterHub brings the power of notebooks to groups of users.
 It gives users      access to

       computational environments and resources without burdening the users with installation and maintenance tasks.